Engineering4Music-2020/Engineering4Music-2020/README.md

 - Show temperature on a website within a local network
 - If Raspberry is not available, show mock data
 - Scripts for running the webserver and for compiling/transpiling
+- User can register with the ID of his RaspberryPi and when he logs in, he will only see the data that belong to this Account

 ## Technologies